NITDgpOS/Fearch/README.md

 ## Get Involved

 We would love to have you work with us.
 Check out the development wiki page for more in-depth details about contributing code and fixing bugs.
+You can find us on the NIT-dgp [#general](https://gitter.im/NIT-dgp/General) gitter channel.

 ## License